-You can create a menu with items that invoke Oracle ADF functionality in your integrated Excel workbook.
-Setting the ToolbarMenu.
-Enabled workbook property to True makes this menu appear.
-The ToolbarMenu.
-Title property determines the title of the menu that the end user sees at runtime.
-At runtime, end users must click Excel's Add-Ins tab to view any menu that you configure using the ToolbarMenu properties.
-Any menu that you configure appears in the Custom Toolbar section of the Add-Ins tab illustrated by Figure 8-11.
+You can configure the runtime ribbon tab in the Excel Ribbon with items that invoke Oracle ADF functionality in your integrated Excel workbook.
+In the Runtime Ribbon Tab group, setting the Visible workbook property to True makes this tab appear at runtime.
+The Title property determines the title of the tab that the end user sees at runtime.
+By default, the title is MyWorkbook, as illustrated in Figure 8-11.